danielroe/unplugin-purge-polyfills/README.md

     purgePolyfills.rollup({
       replacements: {
-        'is-string': false, /** do not provide this polyfill */ /** provide a custom polyfill for this import in your codebase */ 'hasown': {
+        'is-string': false, /** do not provide this polyfill */ /**
+         * provide a custom polyfill for this import in your codebase
+         * make sure this is correct for every usage */
+        'node.extend': {
           default: '(obj1, obj2) => { ...obj2, ...obj1 }'
         }
       }